Drop Shot the Shallows

 The drop shot presentation is about finesse.

-Light action rods in the 6-foot 10-inch to 7-plus-foot lengths with sensitivities that can detect soft, subtle pick-ups from bigger bass are paramount when imploring this technique.
+Light action rods in the 6-foot 10-inch to 7-plus-foot lengths with sensitivities that can detect soft, subtle pick-ups from bigger bass are paramount when employing this technique.
 Our favourites include the St. Croix Legend Tournament Bass, Bass X, and Legend Xtreme models.
 Match these up with a spinning reel that has the capacity for line and a smooth drag system, as these bigger bass will make speed runs in the blink of an eye.
 Using sub-par reels will only lead to lost fish and heartbreak.

 Our choice of soft plastic bait on this day was the Strike King drop shot Half Shell.
-A soft, subtle little bait that was hooked lightly thru the nose section of the bait and by using an ultra-slow shake of the rod, made the Half Shell bait slowly dance in the face of these oversized smallmouth bass.
+A soft, subtle little bait that was hooked lightly through the nose section of the bait and by using an ultra-slow shake of the rod, made the Half Shell bait slowly dance in the face of these oversized smallmouth bass.

 Strike King Half Shell